yuejiaointel/scikit-learn-intelex/doc/sources/guide/acceleration.rst

 Random Forest
 -------------

-Random Forest models accelerated with |intelex| and using the `hist` splitting method discretize training data by creating a histogram with a configurable number of bins.
+Random Forest models accelerated with |sklearnex| and using the `hist` splitting method discretize training data by creating a histogram with a configurable number of bins.
 The following keyword arguments can be used to influence the created histogram.